Volt UK: 2022

-In May 2022, the party contested the Glasgow City Council elections.
-Volt received 4.1% of the first-preference vote in the Pollokshields ward, falling short of winning one of the four seats.
+In May 2022, the party contested the Glasgow City Council election.
+Volt received 4.1% of the first-preference vote in the Pollokshields ward, not winning a seat.

+2023

+On 2 August Volt announced Ewan Hoyle as their candidate for the Rutherglen and Hamilton West by-election, the first party candidate in a national election.
+He received 46 votes, 0.15% of those cast.

+2024

+Three Volt UK candidates: Charlotte Blake, Alessandro Gallo, and Marianne Mandujano, were included on the Rejoin EU candidate list for the 2024 London Assembly election on 2 May 2024.
+Rejoin EU received 2.52% of the vote (62,528 votes), finishing in sixth place and retaining their deposit.

+Volt UK stood two candidates, unsuccessfully, in the 2024 general election: Annaliese Cude in Newton Abbot, and Jason Hughes in Stroud.

+2025

+On 6 April 2025, Jason Hughes was announced as Volt UK's candidate for the Runcorn and Helsby by-election.

 Ideology and policies

-The party supports the 5+1 fundamental challenges (1.
+The party states that it supports 5+1 fundamental challenges (1.
 Smart state, 2.
 Economic renaissance, 3.
 Social equality, 4.
 Global balance, 5.
 Citizen empowerment, +1 European reform) defined by Volt Europa.
 In addition to the pan-European policies of Volt, the British branch has some additional policies including electoral reform, rejoining the EU, action to address climate change, and reform of political campaigns.

 Volt Scotland

 Volt Scotland is the Scottish branch of Volt UK.
-It participated in the 2021 Scottish Parliament election with two candidates standing on Renew Scotland's party list.
+It participated in the 2021 Scottish Parliament election with two candidates standing, unsuccessfully, on Renew Scotland's party list.
 For the Scottish Parliament elections, Volt endorsed a multiple-choice referendum on the issue of Scottish independence like its Renew counterparts.
 Renew Scotland contested five regions and no constituencies in the election, receiving 493 votes nationwide.
 The party also stood one candidate at the 2022 Scottish local elections, with their candidate garnering 4.06% of first preference votes in the four-member Pollokshields ward.